WebML: Presentational Model

-Presentation modeling is concerned with the actual look and feel of the pages identified by composition modeling.
+Presentation modeling is concerned with the look and feel of the pages identified by composition modeling.
 WebML pages are rendered according to a style sheet.
 A style sheet dictates the layout of pages and the content elements to be inserted into such layout, and is independent of the actual language used for page rendition.
 For better reusability, two categories of style sheets are provided: untyped style sheets (also called models) describe the page layout independently of its content, and thus can be applied regardless of the mapping of the page to a given concept; typed style sheets are specified at a finer granularity and thus apply only to pages describing specific concepts.